-You know what you should do?
-Launch your day at the East End's Giant Leap Coffee. lol.
-Serving up stellar locally-roasted coffee, the baristanauts (see what we did?) here understand that your first cup of joe is one small step toward a better morning, a productive meeting and a more relatable universe.
+Launch your day at the East End's Giant Leap Coffee.
+Serving up stellar locally roasted coffee, the baristanauts (see what we did?) here understand that your first cup of joe is one small step toward a better morning, a productive meeting and a more relatable universe.
 Also, this coffee house is connected to a popular co-working space, Headquarters.
 So, your productivity is going to be on-point.
 Bonus points for all of the space-themed decor. see: astronaut nutcracker on shelf, old time-y clock set to Apollo 11 launch time, etc.

 1953 Montrose Boulevard, Suite A

 A meeting ground for artists, art lovers, neighbors, friends and visitors, Inversion Coffee House--located at the Art League of Houston--is the product of art-loving entrepreneurs, aiming to bring coffee, community, and creativity together under one roof.
 After years of tasting, roasting, purchasing and selling coffee, Michael Terrazas and his creative crew are offering up some of the world's most flavorful beans.
 Stop by anytime for its artistically inspired brew and a tempting array of hearty snacks, artisan-baked pastries, and other indulgent offerings.

 2400 Karbach Street